frankgiordano/frankgiordano/README.md

 🖥 Software Developer
 🔭 Main maintainer and developer for the Zowe Client Java SDK open source project hosted by the Linux Foundation (LFX).
-🔭 Contributor to the Zowe open source framework for z/OS hosted and sponsored by the Linux Foundation (LFX).
+🔭 Contributor to the Zowe open source framework for z/OS hosted and sponsored by LFX.
-🔭 LFX Mentorship summer mentor where I have sponsored and helped train college students to become the next generation of open source developers.
+🔭 LFX mentor for project-based mentorship programs where helped sponsore and train students to become the next generation of open source developers.
-🌱 Tech stack I dabble in: Java, NodeJS, Typescript, C, Angular and Golang.
+🌱 Spend most of my time dabbling in: Java, NodeJS, Typescript, C, Angular and Golang.